 e.
 The relationship of the proposed new program to other existing programs at the institution; describe how the proposed program will enhance other programs at the university.
 Will the proposed program duplicate existing programs at the university?

-The proposed program is cross-disciplinary and synergistic with other specialties, e.g., agricultural and biosystems engineering, animal science, applied ethology, bioinformatics and computational biology, ecology and evolutionary biology, economics, genetics and genomics, immunobiology, microbiology, pathology, statistics, toxicology, and others.
-Thus, the new program will enhance opportunities for multidisciplinary research across Iowa State University.
+The proposed program is cross-disciplinary, and will potentially enhance opportunities for multidisciplinary research across Iowa State University.
+The program does not duplicate any existing program.
 Doctoral programs offered at the ISU CVM include:

 • Veterinary Pathology (MS, PhD).
 Areas of emphasis include anatomic pathology, clinical pathology, or parasitology.